 Is it secure?

-Secure premises will not only keep your traders insurance down, but they’ll also likely save you a lot of headaches in terms of security, break-ins and car theft potential.
+Secure premises will not only keep your traders insurance (check out our motor trade insurance guide for full details on how traders insurance works) down, but they’ll also likely save you a lot of headaches in terms of security, break-ins and car theft potential.
 Make sure you choose somewhere that has a fairly low crime rate to begin with, but don’t discount industrial estates where you can share security costs with other premises on the same estate – it can work out pretty cost effective.